TGO Challenge Control

 What does Challenge Control do?

-The primary function of Challenge Control in Montrose is to provide a safety overview of the event.
+The main function of Challenge Control in Montrose is to provide a safety overview of the event.
 This safety process relies heavily on Challengers contacting Challenge Control from each of their nominated phone-in points, so it’s worth explaining what this process involves.
+Take a look at the Phone-in Points page for more information on how to choose them.

 The vast majority of Challengers make their phone-in calls on time; however, some need a gentle reminder, some have just forgotten (generally in the warmth of a pub somewhere), some find that their phone signal isn’t as good as hoped and cannot contact Challenge Control, and very occasionally someone genuinely needs Mountain Rescue Team (MRT) assistance.
 So, every evening of the event, Challenge Control carries out the ‘Overdue Phone-in’ process.
 This starts around 8:30pm, when a list is compiled of all Challengers who have not made their phone-in for that day.
 The following is then carried out for each overdue Challenger: